FrancisCrickInstitute/pMANIC/docs/sum_vs_lastwins_bug.md

 ## Overview

-Python MANIC produces raw values that are 10-55% higher than MATLAB MANIC for the same data.
+Python MANIC produces raw values that are 10-55% higher than MATLAB MANIC for the same data (Glycerol).
 The root cause is a fundamental difference in how the two implementations handle duplicate mass peaks that round to the same integer m/z bin within a single scan.

 **Status**: Identified but not yet fixed in Python version.